crd230/crd230.github.io/ndata.md

 **Work commuting patterns**

 * [OnTheMap](https://onthemap.ces.census.gov/)
     + OnTheMap is an application that shows where workers are employed and where they live.
 The data come from the [Longitudinal Employer-Household Dynamics](https://lehd.ces.census.gov/) Program, specifically from their Origin-Destination Employment Statistics (LODES).
 OnTheMap also provides reports on age, earnings, industry distributions, race, ethnicity, educational attainment, and sex.
+You can use functions from the package **lehdr** to bring in data directly into R using an API.
+A brief introduction to the package can be found [here](https://jamgreen.github.io/lehdr/articles/getting_started.html).

 **Eviction rates**